Conanyedo/Machine-WriteUps/Sar/README.md

 This will add the current user `www-data` to sudoers so he can run any command without password, Thus after 5 min I ran `sudo bash` as a sudoer and got bash with root privileges.
 <p align="center"><img src="screenShots/PrivilegeEscalating.png" alt="LinPEAS"/></p>

+## Resources

+Here are some resources I learned several concepts from when exploiting this machine.<br>
+- <a href="https://www.linuxfoundation.org/blog/blog/classic-sysadmin-configuring-the-linux-sudoers-file">About sudoers file</a>
+- <a href="https://vk9-sec.com/exploiting-the-cron-jobs-misconfigurations-privilege-escalation/">Privilege escalating with Cron jobs</a>